Rising Appalachia: Permaculture Action Network and the Fertile Grounds Tour (2016)

 The band chose the name "Fertile Grounds" for their 2016 tour to celebrate their new partnership with the Permaculture Action Network.
 In an interview, Chloe Smith stated that the band would be "hosting a series of Permaculture Action Days in association with a number of our performance dates with the goal of helping to connect our audiences with tangible on-the-ground action and education."

 Alive (2017)

 Rising Appalachia's first live album, Alive, was released on September 29, 2017.
 The release was covered by Kath Galasso of OnStage Magazine, who wrote that "Alive moves from traditional to contemporary to spiritual smoothly, never forgetting the global narrative."

-The album was featured by Spill Magazine, along with an interview with Leah Song.
+The album was featured by The Spill Magazine, along with an interview with Leah Song.
 It was also reviewed by Erick Mertz for the UK magazine Bearded, who wrote "In total, the performance is complete.
 Banter between songs keeps the fire burning.
 Rising Appalachia allows the performance to take on its own energy, up and down, like the life cycle of joys and sorrows that it aims to replicate," although he was disappointed at the lack of variety and had hoped for more of a "political edge."

 Alive was named an album of the year by The Arts Desk.